 There is ample history on display in the village of Bath.
 The streets are lined with historic homes, and the Bath Museum, Fairfield-Gutzeit House are open.

 The downtown offers a number of unique shopping experiences.
-And be sure to stop for a scoop of ice cream from 360 Castaways, a cup of coffee from The Lodge Coffee House, a slice of pizza from Village Pizza or a delicious meal from Welborne Commons.
+And be sure to stop for a scoop of ice cream from 360 Castaways, a cup of coffee from The Lodge Coffee House or a delicious meal from Welborne Commons.

 Finkle’s Shore Park is another great waterfront park where you can relax and enjoy the breeze off the lake.